Units required for Doctorate of Audiology (Au.D.): 118.5

 Consists of written and clinical portions.
 Both portions must be passed according to the criteria below:

 Formative written exam: Based on coursework taken in the first year of the Au.D. program (anatomy and physiology, acoustics and psychoacoustics, instrumentation, audiologic evaluation, amplification, disorders of the auditory system, genetics, research methods, and pediatric and educational audiology).
 The exam is administered during the summer of the first year.
-The exam period is over two days, and students will write for up to four hours each day.

 - Faculty will develop questions and scoring rubrics for each of the nine subject areas assessed based on expertise and subject areas taught.